culturing/thoughts/Thoughts/2023-08 Making Truth.md

 - Humans are always in an environment
 - Truth is a way of coping with that environment
 - Too little, and there is chaos
-- Too much, and there is opporession
+- Too much, and there is oppression

 ### - 10 -